 Use-Case Breakdown: The Decision Guide

 This is the practical core.
-Here’s how to map your project type to the right choice — and why.
+Here’s how to map your project type to the right choice, and why.
+Five of these are clear-cut calls; two need more nuance, covered right after.

 That said: if the API needs to handle high concurrency (thousands of simultaneous requests), lean Node.
 If it does significant data transformation or interfaces with ML models, lean Python.